A parameterization of anisotropic Gaussian fields with penalized complexity priors: Modeling anisotropy with SPDEs

 The isotropy of $u$ may be an appropriate assumption in some cases.
 However, it is inadvisable if the correlation of the field is not equal in all spatial directions.
 To model this anisotropy, we will consider the model given by

-where the parameters are $\kappa, \sigma_u \in (0,\infty)$ which are positive and bounded away from zero, and a symmetric positive definite matrix $ \bm{H} \in \R^{2\times 2}$ with eigenvalues bounded away from zero.
-The parameters control the length scale, marginal variance, and anisotropy, respectively, as we will explain in the next subsections.
+where the parameters are $\kappa, \sigma_u \in (0,\infty)$, which are positive and bounded away from zero, and a symmetric positive definite matrix $ \bm{H} \in \R^{2\times 2}$ with determinant $1$ and eigenvalues bounded away from zero.
+The parameters control the length scale, marginal variance, and anisotropy, respectively. \revisionone{\Cref{SPDE2D} is derived by the geometric deformation of a stationary isotropic field.
+This provides a clear physical interpretation of the anisotropy matrix $\b{H}$ and the parameter $\kappa $ as detailed in Section \ref{app:model derivation}}.

 The formulation in \eqref{SPDE2D} preserves the advantages of the SPDE approach.
-Namely, representing $u$ as the solution of a SPDE gives it a physical interpretation.
-The term $\kappa^2 u$ represents reaction whereas $-\nabla \bm{H}\cdot \nabla u$ represents diffusion \cite{evans2010partial,mech}.
+Namely, representing $u$ as the solution of an SPDE gives it a physical interpretation.
+The term $\kappa^2 u$ represents reaction whereas $-\nabla \revisiontwo{\cdot}\bm{H}\nabla u$ represents diffusion \citep{evans2010partial,mech}.

 Furthermore, using a finite element method, $u$ can be projected onto the finite-dimensional Hilbert space $\Hh_n$ spanned by the basis functions $\set{\psi_1, \ldots, \psi_n}$ linked to a mesh $M_n$ of the domain.
-This gives a sequence of Gaussian Markov random fields $u_n$ with sparse precision matrices (the precision matrix is the inverse of the covariance matrix), which converges in distribution to $u$ as the mesh becomes finer and finer.
-This sparsity allows for a significant speed-up in computations (Kriging, posterior simulation, likelihood evaluation, etc.) \cite{simpson2012think, Lindgren2011AnEL}.
+This gives a sequence of Gaussian Markov random fields $u_n$ with sparse precision matrices, which converges in distribution to $u$ as the mesh becomes finer and finer.
+This sparsity allows for a significant speed-up in computations (Kriging, posterior simulation, likelihood evaluation, etc.) \citep{Lindgren2011AnEL, simpson2012think}.